-Scientists have explained why this is so in terms of “wave function collapse”, a process in which our own measuring and labeling of a phenomenon causes a loss of its quantum coherence; we perceive it and give it a name as either one thing or another, never both at once, and so all physical possibilities then become reduced to a single possibility as perceived by an observer.
+Scientists have explained why this is so in terms of “wave function collapse,” a process in which our own measuring and labeling of a phenomenon cause a loss of its quantum coherence; we perceive it and give it a name as either one thing or another, never both at once, and so all physical possibilities then become reduced to a single possibility as perceived by an observer.

 Is Time due to Wave Function Decoherence?

 According to the pioneering physicist John Wheeler, time itself is due to the “decohesion” of the wave function of subatomic particles, with gravity then creating the arrow of time as the particles move from the quantum realm to that of classical mechanics.
 Nevertheless, Podolsky and Lanza argue that gravity is not a strong enough force to cause time to move in a past-to-future direction, or to explain why there is a “lack of quantum entanglement in our ordinary, everyday macroscopic world.”

-In fact, all the fundamental laws of physics with the exception of the Second Law of Thermodynamics (entropy) are valid whether you move time forwards or backwards, resulting in the second law being used to describe the “one-way direction” of time’s arrow, and the movement from order to disorder.
-As Lee Billings stated on Scientific American:
+In fact, all the fundamental laws of physics with the exception of the Second Law of Thermodynamics (entropy) are valid whether you move time forward or backward, resulting in the second law being used to describe the “one-way direction” of time’s arrow, and the movement from order to disorder.
+As Lee Billings stated in Scientific American:

 “Whether through Newton’s gravitation, Maxwell’s electrodynamics, Einstein’s special and general relativity, or quantum mechanics, all the equations that best describe our Universe work perfectly if time flows forward or backward.”

 As a result, there has long been a discussion about whether or not time is actually real, or just subjective.
 Many scientists believe that all moments in time are equally real, and as Einstein once famously said:

 “The distinction between the past, present and future is only a stubbornly persistent illusion.”